-- Offer a breakthrough solution for the industries existing problems.
+- Offer a breakthrough solution for the industry’s existing problems.

-- Redefine the industries problem and solve it.
+- Redefine the industry’s problem and solve it.

 - Identify and solve a brand-new problem or seize a brand-new opportunity.

-In the Hotel space, we know that price traditionally boost the intensity of the competition.
+In the hotel space, we know that price traditionally boosts the intensity of the competition.
 This leads to shrinking profit margins and market shares.

-And on top of this we know more Hotels is built, and in many areas, the supply is overtaking the demand.
+And on top of this, we know more Hotels are built, and in many areas, the supply is overtaking the demand.

 We see Hotels claim differentiation, but when it comes down to the basics everything is still the same – providing guests products and services like a room to stay.